t2health/BSPAN---Bluetooth-Sensor-Processing-for-Android/README.md

 BSPAN is used to process Bluetooth sensor data on Android.
 We use it to connect Bluetooth biofeedback sensors to Android.

-Biofeedback Android Apps using BSPAN
+Biofeedback Android Apps using BSPAN:
     - [BioZen](http://t2health.org/apps/biozen)

 Submitting bugs